PUPPY MILLS – Does Your Life Partner Come From This Cruel World?

 Be especially wary of pet stores in which you can pick up very quickly any breed of dog or who keeps a dozen different races in store.
 Be sure to check the health record of the animal.
 The pet shop owners do not necessarily have specific training to ensure adequate animal care.
 In addition, the guarantees offered by these stores are similar to those applicable to material goods; we are talking about living beings here!
 When you buy a dog, for example, and he falls ill after a few weeks (at this point you’re already attached), the manager might offer to replace it with a new one, but certainly not to pay for the hundreds of dollars in veterinary care that it requires!

-The SPA Canada has organized many events that we held in different contexts outside classrooms where puppy mill owners had to answer charges of cruelty to animals outside the offices of Prime Minister of Quebec to demand the total abolition of these farms; before several animal Quebec and Ontario that sell animals, to educate customers and owners, and to strongly encourage these shops to stop selling animals.
-The SPA Canada has also developed brochures and posters explaining the phenomenon of puppy mills.
+SPA Canada has collected hundreds of thousands of names for a petition to make puppy mills illegal, has organized many events that we held in different contexts outside classrooms where puppy mill owners had to answer charges of cruelty to animals outside the offices of Prime Minister of Quebec to demand the total abolition of these farms; before several animal Quebec and Ontario that sell animals, to educate customers and owners, and to strongly encourage these shops to stop selling animals.

 In summary, the campaign against Canada SPA puppy mills is evidenced by: